mehhdiii/mehhdiii/README.md

  -->
 ### Hey there fellow engineer 👋

+- :coffee: always up for philosophy-101 discussions over a cup of tea/coffee

+and also,
-- 🔭 I’m currently working with web technologies
+- 🔭 currently working with web technologies
-- 🌱 Always improving on writing readable/maintainable code
+- 🌱 always improving on writing readable/maintainable code
-- 👯 Always looking for book recommendations
+- 👯 always looking for book recommendations
-- 📫 Reach me at: mehdiraza1@hotmail.com
+- 📫 reach me at: mehdiraza1@hotmail.com
 - 📖 bookshelf: https://www.goodreads.com/user/show/137288599-mehdi
-- :coffee: looking for philosophy-101 discussions over a cup of tea/coffee